HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 then pct_of_total at the federal level will be 55% and pct_of_total at the state level will be 45%.

-We calculate inflation adjusted amounts using the CPI-U. [2]_ To calculate the CPI-U for the federal fiscal year, we take the average of the current year’s CPI-U from January through September and the previous year’s CPI-U from October through December.
-[3]_ For example, to calculate CPI-U for 1999 we take the average of the CPI-U for October 1998 through September 1999.
-To produce inflation adjusted amounts, we multiply the raw amount by the base year’s CPI-U (2023) and divide by the target year’s CPI-U.
+We calculate inflation adjusted amounts using the Personal Consumption Expenditures Price Index (PCE).
+[2]_ To calculate the PCE for the federal fiscal year, we take the average of the current year’s PCE from January through September and the previous year’s PCE from October through December.
+[3]_ For example, to calculate PCE for 1999 we take the average of the PCE for October 1998 through September 1999.
+To produce inflation adjusted amounts, we multiply the raw amount by the base year’s (2023) PCE and divide by the target year’s PCE.

 Caseload Data
 -------------